Katja Leikert: Early life and education

 Leikert was born at Neustadt an der Weinstraße, a mid-sized town on the edge of the Pfälzerwald, roughly half an hour to the southwest of Ludwigshafen.
 She grew up in the Rhineland, her family ending up in Hanau after 1988.
-In 1994 she passed her school leaving exams (Abitur) at the Franziskaner-Gymnasium Kreuzburg (secondary school) in nearby Großkrotzenburg.
+In 1994, she passed her school leaving exams (Abitur) at the Franziskaner-Gymnasium Kreuzburg (secondary school) in nearby Großkrotzenburg.
 After that she took what in some ways amounted to a gap year, working as a teaching assistant at the Duke of York's Royal Military School in Dover, England.

-In 1995 Leikert embarked on a degree course in Political Sciences at Frankfurt university.
+In 1995, Leikert embarked on a degree course in Political Sciences at Frankfurt university.
 By 2001 her university studies had also taken in Applied Economics, Statistics and Anglistics.
 Supported by the Erasmus Programme, she spent a semester at the University of Oslo between 1997 and 1998.
-In July 2003 she won a bursary under the German-American Fulbright Program which took her to Amhurst in Massachusetts.
+In July 2003 she won a bursary under the German-American Fulbright Program which took her to Amherst in Massachusetts.
 She was the recipient of a further bursary, this time from the German Marshall Fund of the United States and the German military authorities, during May/June 2005.
 Her doctorate, received from the University of Kaiserslautern ("Technische Universität Kaiserslautern"), followed in 2006.
 Her dissertation was supervised by Jürgen Wilzewski and concerned United States security policy in respect of Iran and North Korea; it has subsequently been commercially published.